Data & Privacy

 Facebook generates higher profits by using your personal data to run targeted advertising campaigns.
 A researcher, on the other hand, sees value in large data sets that help them identify patterns or trends.
 The subjective value that these two place on your personal shopping data will vary greatly.
 And so does the price they might be willing to pay.

 A commonly used benchmark for the relevance of your personal data to social networks is the average revenue per user (ARPU) metric.
 Meta (Facebook + Instagram) generates $235 in revenue per American user annually, almost exclusively for serving personalised ads.
-For EU citizens, it is significantly less at around USD 70 per user, although this figure probably varies greatly depending on the income of the member state.[10][11]
+For EU citizens, it is significantly less at around $70 per user, although this figure probably varies greatly depending on the income of the member state.[10][11]

 So not showing ads to an average user from a high-income country costs Meta around $200.
 In fact, this figure is strikingly close to the price the company charges users for an ad-free experience.